Home

 What is the role of a veterinary surgeon?

-What are the top recruiters for BVSc graduates in India?
+Who are the top recruiters for BVSc graduates in India?

-Top recruiters for BVSc graduates in India include the Indian Veterinary Research Institute (IVRI), National Dairy Research Institute (NDRI), government and private veterinary hospitals, and animal welfare organisations.
+Leading recruiters include Indian Veterinary Research Institute (IVRI), National Dairy Research Institute (NDRI), government and private veterinary hospitals, and animal welfare organisations.

 What is the average salary for a BVSc graduate in India?